elastic/enterprise-search-network-drive-connector/README.md

 Whether the connector should sync [document-level permissions (DLP)](#use-document-level-permissions-dlp) from network drives.

-By default, it is set to `Yes` i.e. by default, the connector will try to sync document-level permissions.
+By default, it is set to `Yes` i.e. the connector will try to sync document-level permissions.

 ```yaml
 enable_document_permission: Yes